Nicop06/nicop06.github.io/posts/2016-11-12-building-a-cheap-nas.markdown

 ![ASRock Q1900-ITX](/images/ASRock_Q1900-ITX.jpg)\

 I didn't need huge amount of power, so I chose a motherboard with an integrated CPU and a graphical circuit.
-ASRock ITX motherboard exactly fit my need, and cost only 80€ with the integrated CPU.
+ASRock ITX motherboard exactly fits my need, and costs only 80€ with the integrated CPU.
 This is the subsidiary brand of Asus, created to sell their low cost products without impacting their reputation.
 I preferred an Intel CPU for their great Linux support, although the AMD APU are usually good choice for such use as their integrated GPU is much more powerful.